Politics as a Vocation: Summary

 To do this, Weber writes, "Politics is made with the head, not with the other parts of body, nor the soul".
 The most effective politician is one who can excite the emotions of the people who follow, while governing strictly with a cold hard reason—the head.
 But, he believes, this is a task normal humans cannot do, because they are vain.

 Weber writes that vanity creates unique problems for politicians because they do indeed control the tools of legitimate violence.
 Common vanity, Weber writes, means that politicians are tempted to make decisions based on emotional attachments to followers and sycophants, and not on the rational reasoning needed to govern justly and effectively.
 Weber finds this to be a common characteristic among politicians.
 As a result, Weber claims, the danger of politics is rooted in the relationship of the politician to the means of violence which are intrinsic to the state, and which will be misused by any vain politician.
 This is why Weber emphasizes that the practice of politics is so difficult, and not a task for someone who seeks salvation for their eternal soul through the practice of peace and brotherhood.
 In developing these points, he makes reference to the two kingdoms doctrine of Martin Luther, and the holy Hindu Upanishads.

-In the concluding sentences of the essay, Weber comments on the German Revolution of 1919 which was underway when he wrote the essay.
-He gloomily predicts that the emotional excitement of the moment in 1919 will bring only "polar nights with an icy darkness and harshness, no matter what group will successfully seize power at present."
-After saying this, Weber ends on a mildly optimistic note: "Only someone who is certain that it will not break him when, from where he stands, the world looks too stupid or mean for what he wants to offer itthat in spite of everything he will be able to say ‘but, still!'only he has the 'call' [den "Beruf"] for politics!"